sudhanshusingh07/React/README.md

    performance
 # Virtual DOM & Rendering Flow
   ![VDom](img/VDom.png)

+ # Props & PropTypes
+## Props (Properties)
+- Props are inputs to a React component.
+- They allow data to flow from parent to child.
+- Props are read-only and help make
+- components reusable.
 # 🚀 React Project Setup Guide

 ## 📦 1.
 Using Create React App